thiago4go/dapr-workshop/docs/challenge-2/python.md

 == APP == INFO:werkzeug:127.0.0.1 - - [09/Oct/2024 20:48:48] "POST /cook HTTP/1.1" 200 -
 ```

+## Next

 You may have noticed that we are updating the event information on every new steo we take, but it is not getting saved to our Redis state store.
-Let's fix this in the next challenge: **Pub/Sub**!
+Let's fix this in the next challenge: [Pub/Sub](/docs/challenge-3/python.md)!